kbasaran/Speaker-Calculator/README.md

 > [!IMPORTANT]
 > The third degree of freedom which represents the vented port or passive radiator is not included in this version.

+> [!TIP]
+> Most parameters in the application include a tooltip.
+Hover your mouse on the parameter for a few seconds whenever you have doubts on what a parameter does.

 ### Coil windings
-The application will give you options for different coil windings based on your required winding height and the coil resistance.
-To be able to do this, a separate table that has information on different wire types is provided by the user.
-This table is named `wire table.ods` and is located in the subfolder `data` in the installation folder.
+The application will give you coil winding options based on the winding height and the coil resistance you input as requirement.
+To be able to do this, a separate table that has information on different wire types needs to be provided by the user.
+This table is stored in `wire table.ods` which is located in subfolder `data` in the installation folder.

-> [!TIP]
+> [!NOTE]
-> To see the location of the wire table in your computer go to *Help -> Show paths of assets..* from within the application.
+> To see the location of `wire table.ods` in your computer go to *Help -> Show paths of assets..* from within the application.

+#### Wire table
+This workbook contains *Sheet1* which contains the following columns for each wire type.
+- **Unique name** : Common name used to refer to this wire.
+Must be unique in this column.
+- **Type** : Category for the wire
+- **Nominal size** : Expected size of the conductor.
+- **Shape** : Circular, square, rectangular etc.
+- **Average width** : This is the expected physical width including all the coatings and glues on the wire.
+- **Average height** : Similar to average width, but for height.
+- **Maximum width** : This is the maximum expected physical width including all the coatings and glues on the wire.
+- **Resistance**
+- **Mass density**
+- **Notes** : User notes for convenience.
+Not used by the application.

+> [!WARNING]
+> Make sure to **not** edit the first three rows of the wire table.
+Otherwise you may have import errors.

+> [!NOTE]
+> Average dimensions are used for electricity related calculations such as winding length.
+When it comes to mechanical clearances and e.g. airgap sizes, the maximum dimensions are used.